Stratford, Queensland: Geography

+The Tablelands railway line enters the suburb from the south-east (Aeroglen) and exits to the north-west (Barron).
+The suburb was served by the now-abandoned Stratford railway station (16.8751°S 145.7321°E).

 History

 Stratford is in the traditional lands of the Yidiny people.

 European occupation along the banks of the Barron River began in late 1876 when the Douglas Track and Smith's Track were established around Lumley Hill and Mount Whitfield, linking the new port of Cairns to the Hodgkinson goldfields.
-In early 1877 John Oldham built the Halfway House (also known as the Half-Way Hotel) on the bank of the Barron River.
-In 1878 Samuel Cochrane became the first farmer in the area when he purchased 'Lot 160', 110 acres on the southern bank of the Barron.
+In early 1877, John Oldham built the Halfway House (also known as the Half-Way Hotel) on the bank of the Barron River.
+In 1878, Samuel Cochrane became the first farmer in the area when he purchased Lot 160, 110 acres on the southern bank of the Barron River.
 He built a homestead which he named 'Lily Bank' and grew maize, English potatoes, sweet potatoes and pumpkins.

-In 1885 Parliament approved plans for the first section of the Cairns-Herberton railway from Cairns to Redlynch, and this led to increased interest in the area.
+In 1885, Parliament approved plans for the first section of the Cairns-Herberton railway from Cairns to Redlynch, and this led to increased interest in the area.
 Surveyor Thomas Behan purchased a 13-acre lease with water frontage on the Barron, where he built a steam-powered rice mill (now the site of the Stratford Bowls Club) and a house, Cochrane opened the Lilybank Hotel, Alexander Finlayson opened the Range Hotel and store nearby, and Martin & Sons built the Union Sawmill on the river-bank.
-The land adjacent to Lily Bank farm was subdivided into 50 five- and ten-acre blocks and auctioned off as the 'River-View Estate'.
+The land adjacent to Lily Bank farm was subdivided into 50 five- and ten-acre blocks and auctioned off as the River-View Estate.
 Construction of the railway began in April 1886, with the lines laid to the Five-mile Siding by June 1887, and passenger services commencing on 8 October 1887.
-In December 1887, William Henry Boden rented Behan's house at the Five-mile and applied for a publican's license to run the premises as the 'Stratford Hotel'.
-Around this time the Five-Mile siding was renamed Stratford station.
+In December 1887, William Henry Boden rented Behan's house at the Five-mile and applied for a publican's license to run the premises to be known as Stratford Hotel.
+Around this time the Five-Mile railway siding was renamed Stratford railway station.
 Another station was opened further along the line at Lilybank.
-The Cairns Regional Council website incorrectly attributes the suburb's name to an unidentified Australian Imperial Force veteran, 'Harry Stratford', whose alleged exploits at Gallipoli occurred several decades after the opening of Boden's Stratford Hotel and the Stratford railway siding.